mauroreisvieira/harmonix-hub/README.md

 _Harmonix Hub_ is a centralized configuration repository designed to bring harmony to your development environment.

-Inside _Harmonix Hub_, you'll find meticulously curated settings for various tools, including Prettier, ESLint, TSConfig, and Jest.
+Inside _Harmonix Hub_, you'll find meticulously curated settings for various tools, including Prettier, ESLint, Stylelint, TSConfig, and Jest.

 Our goal is to streamline your workflow, ensuring consistency and collaboration across projects.